 If you are one of these members, join the Phi Beta Kappa Alumni Association of the Delaware Valley!
-Our association has a rich history and provides Southeast Pennsylvania, South Jersey, and Northern Delaware area members with opportunities for networking and socializing, while taking advantage of the area's rich culture and history.
+Our association has a rich history and provides Southeast Pennsylvania, South Jersey, and Northern Delaware area members with opportunities for networking and socializing, as well as social responsibility activities, while taking advantage of the area's rich culture and history.
 Members are welcomed to join our Phi Beta Kappa Association of the Delaware Valley LinkedIn group.

-The Delaware Valley Alumni Association membership region covers those living and working in the tri-state area of Southeastern Pennsylvania, South Jersey, and Greater Wilmington/Northern Delaware, from a large number of colleges & universities across the US.
-Our members come from a wide range of backgrounds and professions, but all of us are interested in advancing Phi Beta Kappa’s ideals of promoting opportunities for intellectual fellowship, networking with PBK colleagues, life-long learning, recognizing student excellence, and advocating for the humanities, the sciences, the arts and professions, and community & societal engagement.
+Our Delaware Valley Alumni Association membership region covers Phi Beta Kappa alumni living and working in the tri-state area of Southeastern Pennsylvania, South Jersey, and Northern Delaware, who have graduated from a large number of colleges & universities across the US.
+Our members come from a wide range of backgrounds and professions, with all of us interested in advancing Phi Beta Kappa’s ideals of promoting opportunities for intellectual fellowship, networking with PBK colleagues, life-long learning, recognizing student excellence in our region, and advocating for the humanities, the sciences, the arts and professions, and community & societal engagement.

 Museum of the American Revolution